Mass emails and communications

 Email is an efficient and cost-effective means to reach internal audiences.
 However, the overuse of mass email messaging dilutes the impact of these messages and negatively affects the university’s ability to deliver messages of critical importance.
 We strive to minimize unsolicited, mass-delivered messaging.

 There are several ways to communicate information and publicize an event that may be more effective than a mass email.

 - Post your event on the university master calendar

-- Request that your event be listed in the events section of the e-newsletters CU Denver Today and CU Anschutz Today by contacting Steve Tapp at firstname.lastname@example.org
+- Request that your event be listed in the events section of CU Denver Today by contacting Steve Tapp at email@example.com

 - Create signs, artwork, displays and elevator flyers to promote your event.
-For information about posting any advertisements, please read the policies for CU Anschutz and for CU Denver
+For information about posting any advertisements, please read the CU Denver policy.

 - Promote your event in your school or college newsletter by contacting your school/college communicator